Simulators/simulator/README.md

 # simulator
 The Liverpool Ringing Simulator Project

 <b>The Type 1 simulator is no longer under active development.
-The repository for the Type 2 simulator is at https://github.com/Simulators/simulator-type2, and you should start there if you are building a new simulator.<b>
+The repository for the Type 2 simulator is at https://github.com/Simulators/simulator-type2, and you should start there if you are building a new simulator.</b>

 Here you will find archived all the resources for building the Liverpool Ringing Simulator Project's original (Type 1) simulator interfaces and sensor heads, including:
 * Hardware & Software Manuals